Lois Rodden

-Lois Rodden (22 May 1928 - 5 June 2003) was an astrologer, astrological data collector and founder of Astrodatabank.
+Lois Rodden (born Lois Mae Fast; 22 May 1928 – 5 June 2003) was an American astrologer and astrological data collector, known primarily as the founder of Astrodatabank.
 She was a pioneer in raising awareness of the sourcing of data being foundational in the credibility of astrology.

 Early life

-Lois was born Lois Mae Fast on May 22, 1928 at 12:22 am MST (rectified by her) in Lang, Saskatchewan, Canada.
+Lois was born Lois Mae Fast on May 22, 1928, at 12:22 am MST (rectified by her) in Lang, Saskatchewan, Canada.

 Rodden's study of astrology with the Church of Light, began in 1962 when she moved to Los Angeles.

 Career

-She sold her first astrology article in February, 1968, and in September, 1968, was invited to become a charter member of Professional Astrologers Inc. At the same time, she was invited to give a series of astrology lectures in San Jose and to teach at the Hollywood Astrological Society.
+She sold her first astrology article in February 1968, and in September 1968, was invited to become a charter member of Professional Astrologers Inc. At the same time, she was invited to give a series of astrology lectures in San Jose and to teach at the Hollywood Astrological Society.
 She believed that her career as an astrologer began at that time.

 Beginning around 1973, she built up a clientele mainly of people in the entertainment industry, keeping to practical rather than psychological concerns in the client's charts.
-In 1976 she wrote a list of transit definitions for one of the first computer companies to sell monthly forecasts.
-She also wrote Sun signs for the astrology scrolls that sell from vending machines, annual sun sign books for checkout stands and astrologically-based advertising copy.
+In 1976, she wrote a list of transit definitions for one of the first computer companies to sell monthly forecasts.
+She also wrote Sun signs for the astrology scrolls that sell from vending machines, annual sun sign books for checkout stands and astrologically based advertising copy.

-In 1985 Rodden moved to a less urban part of California to concentrate more on research than clients.
+In 1985, Rodden moved to a less urban part of California to concentrate more on research than clients.
 She first went to Europe in 1990.
 Lois was an active member of Inland Empire Mensa.